rafalcode/wavchudit/README.md

 # "wavchudit" repository
 A set of command-line tools to edit wav files.
+Coded in C with only C standard library dependencies.
+Useful for breaking wavfiles into smaller, more manageable chunks.
+Beware that wavfiles are read into memory while editing: no streaming methods are used.

 # introduction
 Many audio editting tools are presented via a GUI, where the waveform can be seen